Skip to content

 iii.

-Designers logging design rationale.
 Researchers maintaining living wikis.
+Teams blogging together.
 Founders building in public.
-Anyone who already lives inside a chatbot has a publishing surface, now.
+Anyone who already talks to an AI has a publishing surface, now.

 iv.